pila81/Trident_Mods/Exhaust_HEPA_Filter/README.md

 **Installation**
 Installing this assembly in the original exhaust housing while mounted is a tight fit, but it can be done.
 If this doesn't work for you: remove the exhaust housing, insert the fan mount into the housing, then attach the filter cover and fans.

-**Note**
+**Notes**
 For a smaller exhaust using this HEPA filter mod look here: https://github.com/pila81/Trident_Mods/tree/main/Exhaust_HEPA_Filter_Small
+A fan wire connector extrusion mount can be found here: https://github.com/pila81/Trident_Mods/tree/main/Microfit_2020_Mount_1x2

 ![](./images/Exhaust_HEPA_Filter_5.jpg)
 ![](./images/Exhaust_HEPA_Filter_4.PNG)